Hélène Conway-Mouret

-Hélène Conway-Mouret (born 13 September 1960 in Bône, French Algeria) is a French academic and politician of the Socialist Party (PS) who has been serving as a member of the Senate since 2014, representing the constituency of French citizens living abroad.
+Hélène Conway-Mouret (born 13 September 1960 in Bône, French Algeria) is a French academic and politician of the Socialist Party (PS) who has been serving as a member of the Senate between 2011 and 2012, and since 2014, representing the constituency of French citizens living abroad.
+She is Minister delegate for Foreign Affairs in charge of French citizens living abroad from 2012 to 2014 and Vice-President of the French Senate from 2018 to 2020.
+She is currently Vice-Chairwoman of the Senate's Foreign Affairs, Defense and Armed Forces Committee.

 Early life and education

 Hélène Conway-Mouret was born on 13 September 1960 in Bône, French Algeria.

-She graduated from the Lumière University Lyon 2, where she received a Bachelor of Arts degree.
+She graduated from the Lumière University Lyon 2 with a degree in modern literature.
 She received a Higher Diploma in Education and a Master of Philosophy from Trinity College Dublin.
 She also received a degree in Management Practice from the Ulster University.

 Early career

-Conway-Mouret served as the chair of the language department at the Dublin Institute of Technology.
+She lived in Ireland for 25 years, where she served as Chair of the Language Department at the Dublin Institute of Technology.
 She was also a visiting professor at the Pantheon-Sorbonne University.
+She was also a visiting professor at the Université Paris I Panthéon-Sorbonne.